Lake Daylesford – Womans Gully track junction Walk 14.2 km or Ride 7.5 km

-The narrow Trail largely hugs the contours of the steep Sailors and Springs Creeks valleys, through foothill forest, hidden away from housing upslope.
-There are many mineral springs you are free to visit en route.
+The walking trail takes the Tipperary Walking Track from picturesque Lake Daylesford, a man-made lake that covers the site of the Wombat Flat diggings where gold was first officially reported in 1851, to the track junction in Womans Gully which is a short distance north-east of the Hepburn Springs Reserve.
+The narrow trail largely hugs the contours of the steep Sailors and Spring Creeks valleys, through foothill forest, hidden away from housing upslope.
+There are several mineral springs you are free to visit en route.

 Sailors Creek was turned inside out in the search for gold in the second half of the 19th century.
 Mining artefacts and landscapes are studded throughout the bush, which is surprisingly intact, except around Lake Daylesford and between Breakneck Gorge and Golden Spring.
-At the latter two places, blackberries threaten to overwhelm the Trail.
+At the latter two places, blackberries threaten to overwhelm the Trail and are a constant problem for those who maintain the track.

 Entry stations can be found at Lake Daylesford and Hepburn Springs.